schneems/schneems/_posts/2017-08-15-sending-massive-emails-clients-cannot-open-considered-harmful.md

 It's important not only to fix bugs, but to also fix experiences.
 In this case, I didn't want any users to quit because they're spammed with really large emails.
 So even though I didn't know how to fix the bug or even what the bug was, I knew that if I could limit the number of issues they got, then the experience would be "fixed".
 I could then buy myself time to dig into the issue.

-I apologized for the issue and suggested they set that value to a lowish value.
-I then decided that there should be a default for that value, pulled a magic number of 50 out of the air and [set that as a new default on the column](https://github.com/codetriage/codetriage/pull/601).
+I apologized for the issue and suggested they set that value to a low number.
+I then decided that there should be a default for that value.
+I pulled a magic number of 50 out of the air and [set that as a new default on the column](https://github.com/codetriage/codetriage/pull/601).

 > Note: I manually updated all existing user's values in a console session